qoherent/ria-hub-docs/docs/content/Usage/actions/design.md

 ## Act runner

-Gitea's runner is called act runner because it's based on act.
+RIA Hub's runner is called act runner because it's based on act.

-Like other CI runners, we designed it as an external part of Gitea, which means it should run on a different server than Gitea.
+Like other CI runners, we designed it as an external part of RIA Hub, which means it should run on a different server than RIA Hub.

-To ensure that the runner connects to the correct Gitea instance, we need to register it with a token.
+To ensure that the runner connects to the correct RIA Hub instance, we need to register it with a token.
-Additionally, the runner will introduce itself to Gitea and declare what kind of jobs it can run by reporting its labels.
+Additionally, the runner will introduce itself to RIA Hub and declare what kind of jobs it can run by reporting its labels.

 Earlier, we mentioned that `runs-on: ubuntu-latest` in a workflow file means that the job will be run on a runner with the `ubuntu-latest` label.
 But how does the runner know to run `ubuntu-latest`?
 The answer lies in mapping the label to an environment.